 - boosting self-esteem

 - planning the physical and learning environment

 Sometimes counselling for your child or your family is also needed.

 While you are waiting for your child's assessment, there are some strategies your family could try - see Ways to help children with ADHD at the Royal Children's Hospital (Melbourne) website.

-In school aged children, research shows that medications known as 'stimulants' are the single most effective treatment for the symptoms of ADHD.
-For some children, a combination of behaviour therapy and medication works even better.
+In school-aged children, research shows that medicines known as 'stimulants' are the single most effective treatment for the symptoms of ADHD.
+For some children, a combination of behaviour therapy and medicine works even better.

-Stimulant medication helps your child with ADHD to:
+Stimulant medicine helps your child with ADHD to: